Pages and Extents Architecture Guide

 After an extent has been allocated to an object, the Database Engine uses the PFS pages to record which pages in the extent are allocated or free.
 This information is used when the Database Engine has to allocate a new page.
 The amount of free space in a page is only maintained for heap and Text/Image pages.
 It is used when the Database Engine has to find a page with free space available to hold a newly inserted row.
 Indexes do not require that the page free space be tracked, because the point at which to insert a new row is set by the index key values.

-A PFS page is the first page after the file header page in a data file (page number 1).
-This is followed by a GAM page (page number 2), and then an SGAM page (page 3).
+A PFS page is the first page after the file header page in a data file (page id 1).
+This is followed by a GAM page (page id 2), and then an SGAM page (page id 3).
 There is a PFS page approximately 8,000 pages in size after the first PFS page.
 There is another GAM page 64,000 extents after the first GAM page on page 2, and another SGAM page 64,000 extents after the first SGAM page on page 3.
-The following illustration shows the sequence of pages used by the Database Engine to allocate and manage extents.
+The following illustration shows the sequence of pages used by the SQL Server Database Engine to allocate and manage extents.

 An Index Allocation Map (IAM) page maps the extents in a 4-gigabyte (GB) part of a database file used by an allocation unit.
 An allocation unit is one of three types: